splatert/Discogs-Catalog-Tracker/README.md

 Install with a userscript manager of your choice (Tampermonkey, Greasemonkey, etc.).

+## Privacy Policy
+This userscript does not collect any data.
+We save any URLs you visit to a table in your browser's LocalStorage.

 ## Usage
 1. Click on an artist or release that interests you.